Online Course FAQs

 We make every effort to place boys and girls on separate floors within the accommodation, within any limitations due to the layout of the accommodation.

-I'm coming with a friend, can we be put in the same room?
+I'm coming with a friend, can we be put in the same building?

 Does everyone have lunch at the same time?